utsavns96/CloudSim_CS441_HW3/README.md

 ### 3) VMUtilAndSchedule.scala
 This program runs two Cloudsim simulations that compares different VM Scheduler and Utilization policies.
 To do this, we first run a simulation just as described above.
 However, while creating our datacenters we specify the first datacenter to use VmSchedulerSpaceShared, and the second datacenter to use VmSchedulerTimeShared.
 (This is controlled through the config file and can be flipped around too.)<br>
 The cloudlets in the first simulation use UtilizationModelStochastic, while the second simulation use UtilizationModelFull.<br>
+In the third and fourth simulations, we keep the Cloudlet utilization as Full for both, and then change the first datacenter to use a SpaceShared VMScheduler.<br>
+This program is capable to testing any combination of VMScheduler TimeShared, SpaceShared and Utilization model Stochastic and Full.
 While creating the datacenters, we also specify the costs the datacenter has, which we then use at the end of the simulations to collect the cost of running our particular setup.

 ### 4) CloudProvider.scala